-In accordance with the Paperwork Reduction Act of 1995, the Farm Service Agency (FSA) is requesting comments from all interested individuals and organizations on an extension of a currently approved information collection associated with the Power of Attorney form.
+In accordance with the Paperwork Reduction Act of 1995, the Farm Service Agency (FSA) is requesting comments from all interested individuals and organizations on an extension and a revision of a currently approved information collection associated with the form of the Power of Attorney.
 This information collection is used to support the FSA, Commodity Credit Corporation (CCC), Natural Resources Conservation Service (NRCS), Federal Crop Insurance Corporation (FCIC) and Risk Management Agency (RMA) in conducting business and accepting signatures on certain documents from individuals acting on behalf of other individuals or entities.

 We invite you to submit comments on this notice.
 In your comments, include date, volume, and page number of this issue of the Federal Register.
 You may submit comments by any of the following methods:

 Federal eRulemaking Portal: Go to http://www.regulations.gov and search for Docket ID FSA-2020-0001.
 Follow the online instructions for submitting comments.